 Starting up isn’t a piece of cake.
-Even if a startup founder succeeds in getting an idea that could disrupt the market, there are some required skills needed to realize that idea, that s/he might just can’t master himself.
+Even if a startup founder succeeds in getting an idea that could disrupt the market, there are some required skills needed to realise that idea, that they might just can’t master themself.

-Here’s a complete guide to help you understand who is a cofounder, how a cofounder is different from a founder, and what are his roles and responsibilities.
+Here’s a complete guide to help you understand who is a cofounder, how a cofounder is different from a founder, and what are their roles and responsibilities.

 What Is A Cofounder?

 This definition might be puzzling as it makes no conspicuous distinction between a founder and a cofounder.
 In fact, a layman often commits the mistake of considering both these positions as alternatives for each other.
 So, what is the basic difference between a founder and a cofounder?
 The answer lies below.

 A founder is usually the person who has a defined idea of a business.
 But they may or may not have adequate finance or human resource or even lack some required skills to realise it.

 A cofounder, on the other hand, is the person who accompanies the founder (the person with the idea) in establishing the business and takes the responsibility to convert it into a successful one.

 To make this definition even more clear, let us look at the example of Facebook.

 Facebook was born out of Zuckerberg’s head during his university days and the access to Facebook was initially limited to the students of Harvard University.